SwimRun Shoes

 We will both be testing these new shoes over the next week - check back for our reports!

-Merrell Men's Glove 6 Trail Shoe
+Merrell Glove 7 Trail Shoe

 • A minimalist shoe for maximum performance